fearlesspandas/tda/README.md

 from incidence matrices to Generating Sets, as well as their associated boundary maps (algorithms for this also described in the above paper).
 The incidence matrix may be a more natural first step for constructing the Generating Set of a particular data set.

+tda.py does not require BettiCalc.py, however BettiCalc has some useful functions depending on context